justinknguyen/Pi-Guide/Pi-Guide/Home Assistant.md

 ## Testing

-You can now access the WebUI by typing `[PIIPADDRESS]:8123` into your search bar.
+You can now access the WebUI by entering `[PIIPADDRESS]:8123` into your search bar.
 Follow the second link under Sources to learn how to use Home Assistant.

 ## Backing Up Home Assistant